Elo-LH/mamie-blues/README.md

 ### How does it look now ?

-- Home page & Recipe page
+- Home page
+- Recipes list with recipes cards
+- Favorite recipes list
+- Recipe details with overview and steps
 - Basic Header & Footer

 ### How will it be looking later ?